Thursday, September 20, 2012

 There was a huge difference between the Parma mall store and the Maple Heights freestanding store, and it wasn’t just size and décor.
 Maple Heights was on the “east side” of town; a considerably more urban area than white bread, suburban Parma.
 I wouldn’t be getting the teenybopper mall kids and their mommies and daddies in my store, my clientele would be older and predominantly African-American.
 I admit that I experienced a bit of culture shock when I started out.

 I remember the first Friday night I was there.
-I was working the floor, basically just drifting around, keeping an eye on things and trying to help them find stuff.
+I was working the floor, just drifting around, keeping an eye on things, and trying to help everyone find what they were looking for.
 It was tough because I didn’t yet have a good handle on the popular music there, nor an ear for the lingo.

-The first customer that needed my help asked me, “Ganny Blah Blue Bleah?”
+The first customer who needed my help asked me, “Ganny Blah Blue Bleah?”

 Bluz: I’m sorry?